jormaechea/aws-http-api-gateway/docs/connectors.md

 - `pageNumber` and `pageSize` are both integers that indicate the size (by default 10) and the number (starting in page 1) intended to retrieve.
 - `sortBy` and `sortCriteria` indicate the field to sort by and the criteria to use on that field (`asc` or `desc`)

+It must return an array of objects (or an empty array if no records are found)

 ### `getOne(id)`

 - `id` is a string that identifies a unique record in your database

+It must return an objects or null if the record is not found

 ### `insertOne(record)`

 - `record` is the object you want to store in your database

+It must return the ID of the inserted record

 ### `updateOne(id, record)`

 - `id` is a string that identifies a unique record in your database
 - `record` is the object you want to update in your database, for the record with that `id`

+It must return the amount of updated documents (one or zero)

 ## Example

-This is a very simple example of a basic fetcher of a mongodb based Pets database.
+This is a very simple example of a basic connector of a mongodb based Pets database.

 ```js
 // We assume db connections to be handled in some other file for simplicity